6 Exercises For Diastasis Recti: Say Goodbye To The Mommy Tummy!

 To splint or not to splint?
 Using a special diastasis recti splint to bind the belly, especially while exercising, is an integral part of some exercise systems.
 While there is little evidence to show that a splint can strengthen the core or close the gap, it can support your lower back and hold you in, making the pooch less obvious.
 If you choose to wear a splint, a physiotherapist can show you how to splint and help you find the best fit.

 Strengthening and restoring the core after pregnancy is a holistic process that goes beyond healing the separation of muscles.
 Correct posture, getting enough rest, not engaging in heavy-duty work can all help.
-Once you have found the moves that work for your diastasis recti, make them a part of your daily routine and you will feel several gaps close on their own!
+Once you have found the moves that work for your diastasis recti, make them a part of your daily routine and you will find several gaps closing on their own!

 References [ + ]